Haja-andri/Tips-Backend/README.md

 A **DELETE** request to _/api/workers/:id/delete_  will remove the worker with the ID passed in the parameters from the database.
 This route is protected by the authentication middleware.

-**An additional security** is set to prevent worker to delete their profile while their account balance not zeroed (>0).
+**An additional security** is set to prevent worker from deleting their profile while their account balance is not zeroed (>0).

-**The object template to be sent in the request body is the following :**
+**The data template to be sent in the request header is the following :**

 ```
 **Key**